Ideas Factory: How to Generate and Present New Ideas at Work?

 • give them time to focus before you get to the main point,

-• say the same thing twice (or three times, or four, but with different words), so that it can grow on them,
+• say the same thing twice (or three times, with different words),

 MAKE IT RELEVANT